 The assessment, care plan and review process (by care homes and commissioners/clinical practitioners) are important for successfully meeting equipment needs.
 The resident's requirement for equipment to meet their daily care needs should have been identified prior to the user moving into the care home.
 Deterioration of the resident's condition and increased needs should also be anticipated.
-Many disputes about equipment provision can be avoided by using best practice within assessments.
-Careful consideration should be given to early planning for hospital admissions and discharges.
+Many disputes about equipment provision can be avoided by good practice in assessment.
+Care should be given to early planning for hospital admissions and discharges.